 With a high altitude and abundant sunshine, New Mexico’s geography and climate make it ideal for those looking to harvest solar energy.
-New Mexico ranks among the top 10 states for grid-connected solar energy per capita, and installation of solar PV systems continues to increase thanks to the state’s incentives and regulatory policies.
-Residential solar panels in New Mexico continue to grow as a viable power option.
+New Mexico ranks among the top 10 states for grid-connected solar energy per capita, and the installation of solar PV systems continues to increase thanks to the state’s incentives and regulatory policies.
+Residential solar in New Mexico continues to grow as a viable power option.

 New Mexico’s Solar